Context

 • wtgain: mother’s weight gain during pregnancy (pounds)

-Load and clean the data for regression analysis (i.e. use appropriate variable names, convert numeric to factor where appropriate, check for the presence of missing data, etc.).
+Load and clean the data for regression analysis (i.e. convert numeric to factor where appropriate, check for missing data, etc.).

 Propose a regression model for birthweight.
 This model may be based on a hypothesized structure for the factors that underly birthweight, on a data-driven model-building process, or a combination of the two.
 Describe your modeling process and show a plot of model residuals against fitted values – use add_predictions and add_residuals in making this plot.